iiasa/mapspam2globiom/README.md

 ## Run SPAMc

-Running SPAMc can be divided into eight steps, which are described in the articles in the Run SPAMc section:
+Running SPAMc can be divided into eight steps, which are described in the articles in the Run SPAMc section.
+The nineth article describes to add a new crop in GLOBIOM using the created crop distribution maps:

 1. [Model setup](articles/model_structure.html)
 2. [Processing of subnational